Congratulations to our 2018 Blues Awards winners!

-- All nominations were based upon activities completed between 1 January 2015 and 29 July 2016.
+- All nominations should be based upon activities completed between 1 January 2017 and 27 July 2018.

-- Students must have been enrolled in the University at the time of the activities on which the nomination is based, although they may have graduated since then.
-Students may have self-nominated, but included a reference in their application.
+- Nominees must have been enrolled in the University at the time of the activities for

-Blues in Arts are awarded for achievements at an international, national or regional level.
+Blues in Arts and Cultural are awarded for achievements at an international or national level.

 Service and Leadership Blue

-In assessing nominations, the panel considered the following criteria:
+In assessing nominations, the panel will consider the following criteria: